lucydot/effmass/README.md

 If you would like to contribute please do so via a pull request.
 All contributors must read and respect the [code of conduct](https://github.com/lucydot/effmass/blob/master/CODE_OF_CONDUCT.md).
 In particular, we welcome contributions which would extend `effmass` so that it is able to parse output from other electronic structure codes.

+### Version numbers

+For versioning we are following the guidelines [here](https://carpentries-incubator.github.io/python_packaging/instructor/05-publishing.html#extra-consistent-versioning-with-setuptools-scm).
+This allows automatic versioning according to the latest tag on Github.

 ## Tests

 Automated testing of the latest commit happens [here](https://app.travis-ci.com/github/lucydot/effmass).